kvarun95/kvarun95.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

+I am a Research Scientist in the Algorithmic Systems Group within the Analog Garage, which is the research incubator of Analog Devices, Inc. My research is about computational imaging and sensing algorithms.

-I am a PhD candidate with the [Computational Imaging Science Lab](https://anastasio.bioengineering.illinois.edu/), advised by [Prof. Mark A. Anastasio](https://bioengineering.illinois.edu/people/maa).
+I defended my PhD in [Electrical and Computer Engineering](https://ece.illinois.edu/) from [University of Illinois at Urbana-Champaign](https://illinois.edu/) in May, 2023.
+I was a part of the [Computational Imaging Science Lab](https://anastasio.bioengineering.illinois.edu/), advised by [Prof. Mark A. Anastasio](https://bioengineering.illinois.edu/people/maa).

 My work is about developing ML-based algorithms for solving ill-posed imaging inverse problems, with applications to medical imaging.
 I have also worked on compressive microscopy, phase retrieval, physics of optical tomography, statistical optics and objective assessment of image quality.